matthew-occleshaw/computer-science-game/game-plan.md

 	- Items that can help the adventurer along their quest (improve their attributes/keys)
 	- Have a clear end circumstance which results in win/lose

-## To Do

-- [ ] Allow swapping of items when backpack full
-- [ ] Make top down module diagram of program flow
-- [ ] Write out what I want the actual output to look like

 ## Rooms

 ```mermaid